Impact Award

 The CEO of GM just sold 40 percent of her shares recently.
 She knows what any recent owners of the Escalade, Silverado, and Yukon platforms know.
 GM no good.
 Truth be told, the delicate nature of these complex power plants needed extreme care with first mile driving and the understanding of changing-out the oil that was placed in these vehicles from the factory–to avoid burnt and clogged engine pistons and inside cam moving parts, which could not only fail in cold weather, but destroy the guts of an engine with the zero-twenty oil inside–from the factory–if the engine was started and left idling before pulling-out.
 Knowing that a slow ten to fifteen m.p.h. in the first two miles of driving–could have save a lot of troubles at the 30,000 mile mark.

-Anyway, one of my side missions is to plug mass transit–and even reduce student pickups by parents after school–to just use a fast pass.
+Anyway, one of my side missions is to plug mass transit–and even reduce student pickups by parents after school–and use a fast pass.
 I find it hard to believe that more people don’t see the freedom offered by a fast pass–with money saved for other stuff.